-After returning from the site of the false rogue magic alarm, which was still cordoned off so the investigators could look for evidence on the perpetrator who had gone to such lengths to deceive them, Thaddeus had learned of the failed scrying attempt on the Raven Queen.
-Suddenly, the timing and the effort that had gone into disrupting the whole city’s lives for a couple hours that morning had made sense.
+After returning from the site of the false rogue magic alarm, which was still cordoned off while the investigators scoured the area for evidence, Thaddeus had learned of the failed scrying attempt on the Raven Queen.
+Suddenly the timing and effort that had gone into disrupting the whole city’s lives for a couple of hours that morning had made sense.

-Now, much later, he sat in one of the many rooms in the network of restricted archives beneath the library.
-He was looking through an ancient text that he was one of the few people in the world with the knowledge to decipher.
+Now, much later, he sat in one of the many rooms in the network of restricted archives beneath the library, looking through an ancient text written in a long-forgotten language.
 Despite the importance of his research, he found himself distracted.

-The Red Guard squad had arrived before him and had already cordoned off an area around where the beacon had been sent from.
-They were sweeping the area in more detail, but the citizens had evacuated to the nearest shelter already, leaving the street eerily still, silent except for the piercing sirens.
+The Red Guard had arrived before him and had already cordoned off an area around where the beacon had been sent from.
+They were sweeping the area thoroughly, but the citizens had evacuated to the nearest shelter already, leaving the street eerily still, silent except for the piercing sirens.

 The signs of what seemed to be a violent Aberrant attack were obvious.

-As time passed and he caught no signs of the Aberrant, with the communication team member beside him reporting a similar lack of success from the direct response team, he grew increasingly alarmed.
+He caught no signs of the Aberrant.
+As time passed and the communication team member beside him reporting a similar lack of success from the direct response team, Thaddeus grew increasingly alarmed.

 “Could it be a Nightmare?” one of the containment team members muttered to his partner.